suiguochong/DSE-DDIM/README.md

 method: 'DDIM', 'DDPM', 'GA', 'GA_small', 'GA_large', 'MLP', 'Random'

 ### Retrain the DDIM
-The training dataset be downloaded from the repository release files.
+The training dataset can be downloaded from the repository release files.
 ```sh
 python stage_2.py
 ```